 Globally, organophosphate poisoning results most commonly from deliberate self-poisoning.2,5 Accidental exposures occur in agricultural and industrial settings through use of pesticide spray applicators or spills during transport.6 Inadvertent exposure can occur from flea-dip products in pet groomers and children and from contaminated food.
 Systemic absorption of organophosphates occurs by inhalation and after mucous membrane, transdermal, transconjunctival, or GI exposure.

 Consultation with a poison control center or medical toxicologist can be useful to assist in patient management and to collect data for surveillance reports.
-When consulting, precise communication of the specific product ...
+When consulting, precise communication of the specific ...